One of the best things about summer is that you get to take your workout outside.

-2) The night before a hot-weather workout, eat complex carbohydrates.
+2) Eat complex carbohydrates the night before a hot-weather workout.
 The sugars will turn into glycogen, which will help your body hold onto its water supply.

-3) Don't count on your clothes to keep the sun's radiation off your body.
+3) Wear gear designed to protect against UV rays.
+Don't count on your clothes to keep the sun's radiation off your body.
 Polyester fabrics provide more protection than cotton, and dyed clothing is better than white, but both of those options also crank up the heat.
 Instead, purchase safe but cool sportswear with extra-tight knitting or sunscreen-treated fabrics.

-4) Using a mirror, check your head for hair loss.
+4) Check for hair loss.
 Your mane may have thinned, especially at the crown, without you knowing it.
 Skin cancers develop more easily on the top of the head than any other part of the body, so if you can see your scalp through your hair, use a gel sunscreen or, even better, wear a hat while outside.

 5) Take your antioxidants.
 Although research results vary, some studies have found that taking two grams of vitamin C and 1,000 IU of vitamin E provides extra protection against sun damage.
 Vitamins C, E and beta-carotene also facilitate healing if you get burned.

-7) When you're used to working out at room temperature, it's easy to forget the toll that 80- or 90-degree days can exact.
+7) Acclimate yourself to the heat.
+When you're used to working out at room temperature, it's easy to forget the toll that 80- or 90-degree days can exact.
 It can take a week or two to get acclimated to hot weather.
 Start with lighter workouts or by training early or late in the day.
 If you start getting tired more quickly than usual, quit early.
 And if you get a headache or feel dizzy, get out of the heat right away and drink more water.

 8) Remember that heat stress is cumulative.
 You're more likely to suffer from heat-related problems if you exercised in hot weather yesterday, even if today is relatively mild.